-ENGAGING WITH THE DEPARTMENT'S RESEARCH COMMUNITY THE RESEARCH SEMINAR (HY821-HY824)
+ENGAGING WITH THE DEPARTMENT'S RESEARCH COMMUNITY THE RESEARCH SEMINAR (HY821-HY824) ATTENDANCE

-ATTENDANCE

-The Department's research seminar co-ordinator for 2020-21 is Dr John Paul Newman.
-Enquiries regarding the research seminars should therefore be addressed to Dr Newman.
+The Department's Research seminar co-ordinator for 2022-23 is Dr John Paul Newman.
+Enquiries regarding the Research seminars should therefore be addressed to Dr Newman.
 Participation in the Department's research seminar is expected of all M.Litt and PhD students for the duration of the programme.
-All newly-registered students are required to make a short introduction presentation.
+All newly-registered students are required to make a short introductory presentation on their thesis topic.
 All research students are required to attend the first and last meetings of the academic year (plenary sessions).
 In addition, students are obliged to attend at least seven other sessions over the course of the academic year.
-The schedule of meetings for the year may be consulted on the website.
-Any email communication from the Department to postgraduates concerning the research seminar (or any other matter) will be sent to the student's Maynooth University address only.
 An attendance sheet is circulated at the seminar.
-Meetings are of two hours' duration, normally on Thursdays from 5.00 pm to 7.00 pm.
+The schedule of meetings for the year may be consulted on the Department's website.
+Any email communication from the Department to you concerning the research seminar (or any other matter) will be sent to your Maynooth University address only.
+An attendance sheet is circulated at the seminar.
+Meetings are of two hours' duration, normally on Thursdays from 6.00 pm to 8.00 pm.

-Attendance at other seminars organised by the centres associated with the Department of History may be counted towards the Research Seminar attendance list for credit purposes provided that:
+Attendance at other seminars organised by the centres associated with the Department of History may be counted towards the research seminar attendance list for credit purposes provided that: